truenas/documentation/content/en/hub/contributing/updating.md

 ## Forking the Repo

-To submit a change, you'll create a simple copy ("fork") the main repository, edit your copy, then propose "merging" your changes back into the main repository.
+To submit a change, you'll create a simple copy ("fork") of the main repository, edit your copy, then propose "merging" your changes back into the main repository.
 To start, click the **Edit this Page** link in the top right of the site.

 <img src="/images/forking-contribution-00.PNG" width='700px'>